-Thank you for your work to empower women to create a better world for themselves, their families and their communities.
-I share your mission.
-In fact, it’s my passion!
-For nearly 30 years I’ve worked to educate and inspire women to do their best at being exactly what they want.
+To all media representatives: Thank you for your work to empower women to create a better world for themselves, their families and their communities.
+Because of my mission of women empowerment, I make time to share my expertise as a clinical psychologist with reporters in television, radio, Internet and print media.
+For nearly 30 years I’ve worked to educate and inspire women to do their best at being exactly what they want: strong, powerful, effective and happy.
 I’ve devoted my time, talents and treasure to this mission.

-I’m a clinical psychologist, author, crisis responder, podcast interviewer and community activist and have established the Women Connect4Good Foundation.
+I’m an author of good books for women, and a crisis responder, podcast interviewer and community activist.
+I have established the Women Connect4Good Foundation to help create a better world.
 On this page you’ll find helpful links to bios, books, interview questions, photos, news releases, interviews, articles, speaking topics, testimonials and more!

-How can I help YOU advance women in the world?
+How can I help YOUR work of women empowerment in the world?
 Please let me know if there is something else you need.
 Let’s connect today!